A Newsletter for Extension Staff

 State Extension Services in Cooperation with the USDA

-After a very difficult 2015, on a dollar basis the U.S. beef industry returned to being a net exporter in 2016.
-Here we summarize trade across the industry which includes more than just beef, those non-meat items include: variety meats; tallows and greases; hides; and live animals.
+After a lackluster 2015, on a dollar basis, the U.S. pork industry posted a modest year-over-year improvement in net exports for 2016.
+Here we summarize trade across the industry which includes meat, as well as non-meat items including: Variety meats; tallows and greases; and live animals.